Akselmo/artificial-rage/README.md

 The Odin code is still somewhat messy since I basically "transpiled" all the C code to Odin.
 It will be cleaned over time.
 Hopefully.

-- TODO: Link here a blogpost about this whole C to Odin codebase movement
+Here's a blog post I wrote about the ordeal: [https://akselmo.dev/posts/moving-from-c-to-odin/](https://akselmo.dev/posts/moving-from-c-to-odin/)

 I also hope that one day this game will be fun to play, and I want people to tinker with the source code, create mods, maps etc..